How to create a work breakdown structure and why you should

 What is a work breakdown structure?

-The name is rather self-explanatory.
-A work breakdown structure starts with a large project or objective and breaks it down into smaller, more manageable pieces that you can reasonably evaluate and assign to teams.
-Rather than focusing on individual actions that must be taken to accomplish a project, a WBS generally focuses on deliverables or concrete, measurable milestones.
+A work breakdown structure (WBS) diagram starts with a large project or objective and breaks it down into smaller, more manageable pieces that you can reasonably evaluate and assign to teams.
+Rather than focusing on individual actions required to accomplish a project, a WBS generally focuses on deliverables or concrete, measurable milestones, making them more manageable and quantifiable.
 These deliverables may also be called work packages, tasks, sub-tasks, or terminal elements.
-If you're still unclear on what is a work breakdown structure, it looks something like this:
+A work breakdown structure highlights the relationships among these elements.
+It looks something like this.

 Why use a WBS in project management?

-There are a number of reasons why breaking down a large project is beneficial.
-It helps you to:
+There are several reasons why breaking down a large project is beneficial.
+It can help you:

-All of these benefits essentially arise from working with chunks of a project that you can accurately visualize rather than trying to digest and interpret a mysterious and overwhelming task in one fell swoop.
+All of these benefits essentially arise from working with chunks of a project that you can accurately visualize rather than trying to digest and interpret an overwhelming task in one fell swoop.

 How to create a work breakdown structure

-- Define the scope and objectives.
 Record the overarching objective you are trying to accomplish.
-This objective could be anything from developing a new software feature to building a missile.
+This objective could be anything from developing a new software feature to planning a go-to-market campaign.
 Document these details in your project charter.
 This will be your guiding reference.

-- Break it down into key phases and deliverables.
-Depending on the nature of your project, start dividing by project phases, specific large deliverables, or sub-tasks.
-Divide the overarching project into smaller and smaller pieces, but stop before you get to the point of listing out every action that must be taken.
+Start dividing the project into phases, large deliverables, or subtasks.
+Stop before you get to the point of listing out every action that must be taken.
 Remember to focus on concrete deliverables rather than actions.

-- Organize deliverables into work packages.
-Break down each deliverable into all the tasks and sub-tasks required to complete them.
+Break down each deliverable into all the tasks and subtasks required to complete it.
 Organize the tasks into work packages.
-Work packages are the lowest level of the breakdown and should define the work, duration, and costs for each task, as well task owners.
+Work packages are the lowest level of the breakdown and should define the work, duration, and costs for each task, as well as task owners.
 Each work package should provide assignments that can be completed within a reporting period.

 Tips for making a work breakdown structure